Restream/reindexer-py/README.md

 ```python
 QueryResults(self, api, qres_wrapper_ptr, qres_iter_count)
 ```
-QueryResults is a disposable iterator of Reindexer results for such queries as SELECT and etc.
+QueryResults is a disposable iterator of Reindexer results for such queries as SELECT etc.
 When the results are fetched the iterator closes and frees a memory of results buffer of Reindexer

 __Attributes:__